marshallflax/vision/AWS_Developer.md

 - Aliases (e.g. "dev", "test", "prod") are mutable
   - Canary deployment via _weighting_
   - Aliases cannot reference other aliases (except `$LATEST`)
+  - Aliases can point to up to two versions at a time

 ### Lambda and CodeDeploy